 If you monetize your site with ads, you need to have a fast website, you want people to have a good experience while they are checking your content.

 If your site loads fast, people might continue reading the rest of your content therefore they will see more ads and you will probably make more money.

 This is my way to have a fast loading website with GeneratePress.

 You need cloud hosting to make your site fast, I have been using a $10 plan with Cloudways and I have 10 websites in it.
 That is $1 per site.

 Pretty affordable don’t you think?

-The reason why my small server can handle 10 sites really well is because I use CloudFlare Full Page Caching in sites with Adsense Ads.
+The reason why my small server can handle 10 sites really well is because I enabled CloudFlare Full Page Caching for sites with Adsense Ads.

 Install the Necessary Plugins

 I try to have no more than 10 plugins in my WordPress installation: